 The survival of gammarids was analyzed using Cox regressions, where the effects of infection status (in a first analysis: unexposed vs exposed-uninfected vs exposed-infected individuals; in a second analysis: uninfected vs infected), water type (scented vs control) and their interaction were analyzed using the survival R package (V 3.2).
 Similar procedures were used in infected individuals only to test the effect of the number of parasites on survival.

 Scores for refuge use and activity rate were analyzed as repeated measures using the ‘nparLD’ R software package (V 2.1), with the F2 LD F1 model.
 This function enables nonparametric analyses of right-censored longitudinal data, allowing the decrease in sample size along time, due to individuals’ death (Noguchi et al., 2012).
-The effects of water type (scented vs control), infection status (control vs infected) and their interaction were investigated along time, considered here as an ordinal variable.
+The effects of water type (scented vs control), infection status (uninfected vs infected) and their interaction were investigated along time, considered here as an ordinal variable.
 ANOVA-type statistics (AT Statistics), as recommended for small sample sizes (n < 8) were performed (Noguchi et al., 2012), the statistical analysis of time-series with nparLD being based on rank-order of the observed data (see Noguchi et al., 2012 for details).
 We also report Cliff’s  with their 95% confidence intervals (Cliff, 1993) as measures of non parametric effect size for the difference in refuge scores or activity rate between infected vs uninfected gammarids at each time step, for each water type.
 This parameter measures the frequency of values in a given distribution that are larger than the values in another distribution.
 The values of  ≥ 0.11 are considered as small, those ≥ 0.28 as medium, and those ≥ 0.43 as large (Kraemer & Kupfer, 2006).

 All statistical analyses were performed using R version 4.1.0 software (R Foundation for Statistical Computing, Vienna, Austria).